 “It is now up to us to find the numbers to fill the orders.
 In Western Australia there are concerns about the lack of groundwater going into summer.
 You can buy feed but you can’t buy water.
-I would be very surprised if there’s too many sheep coming from over there which are getting a two-way trip as people are restocking or trading them over here.
+I would be very surprised if there’s too many sheep coming from there, which are getting a two-way trip as people restock or trade them over here.

 “The facts are our numbers are down, the ewes are coming over, being joined and traded.’’

 This is a far cry from 12 months ago when the eastern states were in a world of pain due to drought, however the turnaround in the seasons has created huge demand for livestock.